-- The detection point is the local maximum when larger than two adjacent samples or the local minimum when smaller than two adjacent samples.
-The detection point also occurs if the next value is the same as the local maximum or the next value is the same as the local minimum or the next value is the same as the local minimum - □ For "10.2.2.
+- The detection point is the local maximum shares when larger than two adjacent samples or the local minimum when smaller than two adjacent samples.
+The detection point also occurs if the next value is the same as the local maximum or the next value is the same as the local minimum share. - □ For "10.2.2.
 P-P Sampling", the maximum data is searched for the local maximum and the minimum data is searched for the local minimum.